 The steps that have been taken to confront the coronavirus public health emergency have been absolutely necessary, but there can be no doubt that they have had a profound effect both on our economy and the finances of millions of households.

-This extra support was announced by the Chancellor as a temporary measure in March 2020 to provide additional support those likely to be facing the most financial disruption as a result of the public health emergency.
-Alongside the temporary increase to Universal Credit and Tax Credits, the Government invested over £352 billion in measures to create, support and protect jobs and businesses, introduced mortgage holidays and additional support for renters, and worked with energy suppliers to protect those struggling with energy bills.
+As I am sure you are aware, extra support was announced by the Chancellor as a temporary measure in March 2020 to support those likely to be facing the most financial disruption as a result of the public health emergency.
+Alongside the temporary increase to Universal Credit and Tax Credits, the Government invested over £352 billion in measures to create, support, and protect jobs and businesses – as well as introduced measures such as mortgage holidays and additional support for renters, and has worked with energy suppliers to protect those struggling with energy bills.

 As I am sure you are aware, the Minimum Income Floor (MIF) was temporarily relaxed in April 2020 to support self-employed people at the height of the pandemic.
-As restrictions have been removed, the MIF is being gradually reintroduced since August, at which time Work Coaches will be given discretion to further suspend the MIF to ensure that those claimants who continue to be severely affected by COVID-19 restrictions can be supported on a case-by-case basis.
+As restrictions have been removed, the MIF is being gradually reintroduced since August, at which time Work Coaches will be given discretion to further suspend the MIF to ensure that those claimants who continue to be severely affected by Covid-19 restrictions can be supported on a case-by-case basis.